ejhusom/Erdre/docs/tutorials/02_quickstart.md

 ```
 dvc repro profile     # will only run the profiling stage
-dvc repro featurize   # will only run the featurize stage
+dvc repro featurize   # will only run the stages up until and including the featurize stage
 ```